 4 – KAYAK

 Kayak has been around for as long as I can remember.
 It was one of the first apps I’ve ever used to book a flight from my phone.
 These days, it’s still a good app for finding flights.
 Known for its powerful website search engine, the little app packs all the power of the website on the palm of your hands.
 The interface is intuitive and easy to use.
 It has a nifty email alert system.
-You can set it to send you an email whenever it finds flights within a price threshold, that you set, for the months you want to find the flights for.
+You can set it to send you an email whenever it finds flights within a price threshold, that you set, for the months you want to see the flights for.

 The interface is intuitive and easy to use.
 It has a nifty email alert system.
-You can set it to send you an email whenever it finds flights within a price threshold, that you set, for the months you want to find the flights for.
+You can set it to send you an email whenever it finds flights within a price threshold, that you set, for the months you want to see the flights for.
 It has useful features like a flight tracker and gate information.
 The app lets you book flights directly instead of going to an external booking agency.

 5 – HIPMUNK